ramirorichmand/1602Lab_AirlineAPI/README.md

 ## MVP

-Designed and built an API with the same CRUD functionality as the CLI project.
+I designed and built an API with the same CRUD functionality as the CLI project.
 There was a many-to-many relationship between a `passengers` table and a `flights` table.
 The `passengers` table has columns for:

 - `id`
 - `name`